-Interest is charged on all overdue rates in accordance with Section 172 of the LGA 1989.
-The interest rate applied is fixed under the Penalty Interest Rates Act 1983 (Vic), which is determined by the Minister and published by notice in the Government Gazette.
+Interest is charged on all overdue rates in accordance with Section 172 of the Local Government Act 1989.
+The interest rate applied is fixed under the Penalty Interest Rates Act 1983, which is determined by the Minister and published by notice in the Government Gazette.
+This rate is currently 10%.